 Facebook said the complaint was "without merit."
 "We will fight it vigorously," the social network added.

-Last week, Instagram tried to calm a user rebellion by apparently backing off the changes, due to come into effect from January."I want to be really clear: Instagram has no intention of selling your photos, and we never did.
+"I want to be really clear: Instagram has no intention of selling your photos, and we never did.
 We don't own your photos, you do," Instagram co-founder and chief Kevin Systrom said in a blog post.